bufbuild/tools/npm-packages/protocompile/README.md

 The package also exports functions to compile Protobuf descriptors for all other types, such as enumerations and services.

 Under the hood, the functions shell out to the `buf build` command.
-You have to install [@bufbuild/buf](https://www.npmjs.com/package/@bufbuild/buf) to use them.
+You need [@bufbuild/buf](https://www.npmjs.com/package/@bufbuild/buf) as a peer dependency to use them.

 Note that the functions return anonymous descriptors.
 They are functionally identical to generated descriptors, but do not have generated type information attached.